 “What’s obvious to me and my colleagues is that the status quo isn’t working,” Wirth says.

-In the meantime, some local governments—including the city of Santa Fe—have taken matters into their own hands.
+In the meantime, some local governments—including the city of Santa Fe—have taken matters into

 In 1999, the city passed an ordinance preventing domestic wells from being drilled within 300 feet of a city water distribution line—unless the applicant can prove that it costs more to hook up to the city’s water supply than to drill a well.
 The ordinance has stood up twice to challenges in the state Supreme Court.
 The city also filed a “friend of the court” brief in the Bounds case.